sastutorials/sastutorials.github.io/tutorials/intro-to-sas.md

 * **import** the data, whether these are external (.xls, .csv, .txt, etc.) or SAS datasets;

 * use statements and commands from the **DATA STEP**, whose main purpose is to read and modify data, and to **output a dataset in "SAS" format**.
-In the next tutorials you will see how the **DATA STEP executes code line by line and one variable at a time**;
+In the next tutorials you will see how the **DATA STEP executes code line by line and for one variable at a time**;

 * use statements and commands from the **PROC STEP**, whose main purpose is to analyse data and use utility functions (see this [**link**](https://documentation.sas.com/?cdcId=pgmsascdc&cdcVersion=9.4_3.5&docsetId=proc&docsetTarget=p1d7hxx6hdao18n1lyd1h3ekss3y.htm&locale=en) to check out the list of utility procedures grouped according to task).
 Not only, through the **PROC STEP** you can create beautiful and informative reports of your output.